• Skip to Content

 L40 SOC 4950 Research in Sociology

-Independent research on a sociological topic directed by a faculty member from the Department of Sociology.
-The student and the supervising professor will agree in writing on the course goals, requirements, readings, assignments, meeting schedule, and evaluation criteria.
-The written agreement must be submitted to the department undergraduate administrator before registration will be authorized.
-Credit variable; maximum 3 units.
-May be repeated one time for credit with the approval of the supervising professor.
+Students will conduct independent research on a sociological topic as directed by a faculty member within the Department of Sociology.
+The student and supervising professor will agree in writing on the course goals, requirements, readings, assignments, meeting schedule, and evaluation criteria.
+The written agreement must be submitted to the department's Academic Coordinator and approved by the Director of Undergraduate Studies before registration will be authorized.
+Students should enroll in the section assigned to their faculty supervisor.
+Students will be waitlisted until faculty supervisor approval is confirmed.
+Students may take the course for up to three credits, and, with the approval of the supervising faculty member may be repeated.
+However, this course may be taken for program credit no more than twice (a maximum of 6 credit hours), depending on the student's status as a major or minor.
+Prerequisites: approval of faculty supervisor and Academic Coordinator.

 Credit variable, maximum 3 units.